dxlliv/planner/README.md

 ## Getting started

-Be sure you have Node.js and NPM installed.
+Make sure you have Node.js and NPM installed.
 Clone the repository and move to the project directory:

 ```bash